vcodecopenh264_web_logo

 Parameter Description

-Returns: the method returns FALSE in any case.
+Returns: The method returns FALSE in any case.

 The VCodec.h file of the VCodec library defines IDs for parameters (VCodecParam enum) and IDs for commands (VCodecCommand enum).
 VCodecCommand declaration: